Tom Dempsey: Career regular season statistics

-Post career
+Post-career

 In 1983, Dempsey was inducted into the American Football Association's Semi-Pro Football Hall of Fame.

-After retiring from football he resided with his wife Carlene, who taught history at Kehoe-France, a private school in Metairie, Louisiana, a suburb of New Orleans.
+After retiring from professional football, Dempsey resided with his wife Carlene, who taught history at Kehoe-France, a private school in Metairie, Louisiana, a suburb of New Orleans.
 His house was flooded during Hurricane Katrina in 2005.

 Personal life and death

 Dempsey married Carlene and had three children, one named Ashley.

 In January 2013, Dempsey revealed he had dementia.
 Psychiatrist Daniel Amen made the initial diagnosis of damage to Dempsey's brain.
 During medical examinations and scans, Amen found three holes in the brain, along with other damage.

-On March 30, 2020, Dempsey tested positive for COVID-19 during the pandemic.
+On March 30, 2020, Dempsey tested positive for COVID-19 during the coronavirus pandemic.
 He was one of 15 residents at a New Orleans senior residence to test positive for the virus.
-Dempsey died on April 4, of complications from COVID-19.
+Dempsey died on April 4, 2020, due to COVID.